Lions' Diggs not sweating heated competition

 His size, and those aforementioned measurables, caused Diggs to slide to the sixth round of the draft when he came out in 2015, but by the end of his rookie season, he was starting at nickel corner for the Lions.

 He’s been hit and miss in that role.
-He’s a superb tacker and has a knack for making plays coming downhill, but he’s been shaky in coverage.
+He’s a superb tackler and has a knack for making plays coming downhill, but he’s been shaky in coverage.
 According to STATS LLC., Diggs gave up receptions on 34 of the 38 plays he was targeted.

 The Lions brought in stiff competition for his job this offseason.
 They signed former first-round pick D.J.
 Hayden, who performed at his best after he was moved inside by the Raiders last year.
 The Lions also drafted Jamal Agnew, a small school standout with impressive ball skills.